In this section

 Removing the tonsils for repeated infections is not mandatory, but can improve the quality of life and reduce the need for repeated antibiotics and missed days of school.

-About 500, 000 children a year will need their tonsils out.
+About 500, 000 children a year will need their tonsils removed.
 This is one of the most commonly performed surgeries in children.

 How do tonsils develop?